Mark Douglas (ethicist)

-Mark Douglas (b.
-1966) is a professor of Christian ethics at Columbia Theological Seminary and he is known for his work on religious language in the public sphere, medical and business ethics, the American philosophical tradition of pragmatism, the environment, just war and pacifism, and the role of religion in political philosophy.
+Mark Douglas (born 1966) is a professor of Christian ethics at Columbia Theological Seminary and he is known for his work on religious language in the public sphere, medical and business ethics, the American philosophical tradition of pragmatism, the environment, just war and pacifism, and the role of religion in political philosophy.

 Career

 Douglas received a B.A. from Colorado College (1989), a M.Div. from Princeton Theological Seminary (1993), a Th.M. from Princeton Theological Seminary (1994), and a Ph.D. from the University of Virginia (2000).
 Beginning in 1997, he became an adjunct faculty member at Virginia Commonwealth University.
-He also served as the co-pastor at Tabor Presbyterian Church in Crozet, Virginia (1997-1999) before coming to Columbia Theological Seminary, where he took the position of assistant professor of Christian ethics (1999-2005).
+He also served as the co-pastor at Tabor Presbyterian Church in Crozet, Virginia (1997–1999) before coming to Columbia Theological Seminary, where he took the position of assistant professor of Christian ethics (1999–2005).

-Douglas currently still serves at Columbia Theological Seminary as professor of Christian ethics and the director of the seminary's Master of Divinity degree program.
+Douglas currently still serves at Columbia Theological Seminary as professor of Christian ethics and the director of the seminary's Master of Theology program (ThM).
 Additionally, he serves as the chair of the board of Georgia Interfaith Power and Light, the largest faith-based environmental organization in Georgia.